xpqz/dyalog-docs/tools/README.md

 1. Download and run the [Docker Desktop installer](https://docs.docker.com/desktop/install/windows-install/) and follow the prompts to complete the installation.
-2. `Docker Desktop` will require you to enable the [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) feature and install a Linux kernel update package if you're on Windows 10.
+2. `Docker Desktop` will recommend you to enable the [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) feature and potentially install a Linux kernel update package.
 Follow the installation guide provided by the `Docker` installer.
+Windows 10 users report that you should not use WSL2, despite recommendations.
 3. After installation, run `Docker Desktop`.
 You might need to log in with your Docker account.

 **Open a terminal**